Modern mixed-use development featuring John Lewis store with brick facade, Apple retail space, and green-accented office tower

 But I would like it to go somewhere.

-We’ve delivered 700+ buildings across the Midlands with a 97% planning approval rate.
+We've delivered 700+ buildings across the Midlands with a 97% planning approval rate.
+We know the difference between a real objection and a reflex.

 Under the London Plan, just six storeys or 18 metres triggers the "tall building" classification and a separate layer of scrutiny.
-Outside London, there's often no defined metric at all — "tall" is whatever the objecting party considers out of character.
+Outside London, there's often no defined metric at all; "tall" is whatever the objecting party considers out of character.
 For context, the standard Parisian Haussmann block runs to six or seven storeys.
 The UK's threshold is low by any international measure.

-Yes — with the right argument.
-Address the specific harm being claimed: Does the building actually overshadow neighbours?
+Yes, with the right argument.
+Address the specific harm being claimed: does the building actually overshadow neighbours?
 Does it conflict with a protected view?
 Does it genuinely contradict the character of the area beyond simply being taller?
 If the answer to all three is no, the objection is hard to sustain on policy grounds.
 Preparation matters more than the height itself.

 News & Insights